Danny Manning

-Daniel Ricardo Manning (born May 17, 1966) is an American college basketball coach and former professional player who is an assistant men's basketball coach at the University of Colorado.
+Daniel Ricardo Manning (born May 17, 1966) is an American college basketball coach and former professional basketball player who is an assistant men's basketball coach at the University of Colorado.
 Manning played high-school basketball at Page High School in Greensboro, North Carolina, as well as Lawrence High School in Lawrence, Kansas.
 He played college basketball for the Kansas Jayhawks, and played in the National Basketball Association (NBA) for 14 years.
 After retiring from professional basketball Manning became an assistant coach at his alma mater, the University of Kansas.
 He won the national championship with the Jayhawks in 1988 as a player, and again as an assistant in 2008.
 He is the all-time leading scorer in Kansas basketball history with 2,951 points.
 The next closest player to his point total is Nick Collison, who is 854 points behind Manning.

 Early life

 Manning is the son of Ed Manning, who was a longtime NBA and ABA player and professional and college coach.

 As a junior at Page High School in Greensboro, North Carolina, Manning averaged 18.8 points and nine rebounds per game, leading the Pirates to a 26–0 record and the state title.

 When Ed Manning became an assistant coach at the University of Kansas prior to Manning's senior year, the family moved to Lawrence, Kansas and Manning attended Lawrence High School, where as a senior he was named Kansas Player of the Year.
 While in Lawrence High, Manning was in the same high school class as Alibaba's Joe Tsai's wife - Clara Wu and played alongside future United States D.C.
 Circuit Judge Sri Srinivasan.